aleen42/PersonalWiki/summary/coremail/coremail_system_design/coremail_system_design.md

 - Network
 - Memory

-So how to work aroud them?
+So how to work around those problems?